yeehaa123/elab/CHAT/platform.md

-Year 1: platform online, X conference/journal papers Year 2: portfolio of tools developed on the platform, papers on platform collaborations Year 3: models and guidelines for developing tools based on research questions, more papers Year 4: Yet more papers, dissertations?, tools?, models?
+Year 1: platform online, X conference/journal papers Year 2: portfolio of tools developed on the platform, papers on platform collaborations Year 3: models and guidelines for developing tools based on research questions, more papers Year 4: papers, dissertations, tools, and models

 #### Key Deliverables